SD - DC BOOTH NFH Rehabilitate Fire Suppression Sy

 Buyer not available

 The Department of Agriculture, specifically the USDA Forest Service, is soliciting proposals for the construction of the Keough Domestic Water Well located in the Black Hills National Forest, South Dakota.
-The project entails the construction, development, testing, and disinfection of a new domestic water well, including the installation of a submersible pump and all necessary electrical and piping connections to ensure operational functionality.
-This initiative is part of the government's commitment to enhancing water infrastructure in national forests, with a contract value estimated between $25,000 and $100,000.
-Proposals are due by May 5, 2025, with the performance period set from June 30, 2025, to October 28, 2025.
+The project entails the construction, development, testing, and disinfection of a new domestic water well, including the installation of a submersible pump and necessary electrical connections to ensure operational functionality.
+This initiative is part of the federal government's commitment to enhancing water infrastructure within national forests, emphasizing compliance with local regulations and environmental standards.
+Proposals are due by May 5, 2025, with a performance period from June 30, 2025, to October 28, 2025.
 Interested contractors can reach out to Holly Hlavac at holly.hlavac@usda.gov or Lucas Dahlman at Lucas.Dahlman@usda.gov for further inquiries.

 Buyer not available